OAnimations/Flappy-Bird/README.txt

-download the game then open the shortcut in the zip click to jump have fun
+you will need to extract the file. then open the html doc. click to jump. have fun!